Geeksltd/Zebble.Audio/README.md

 ### Api Usage

-If you have an audio file and you want to play it, you can just call `Device.Audio.Play()` and provide the relative path of the file, or, If you want to use the microphone to record the user's voice or the surrounding sounds, you can call `Media.Audio.StartRecording()`.
+If you have an audio file and you want to play it, you can just call `Device.Audio.Play()` and provide the relative path of the file, or If you want to use the microphone to record the user's voice or the surrounding sounds, you can call `Media.Audio.StartRecording()`.

 ##### Play Audio:
 ```csharp